 - Funeral – This is a cash benefit given to whoever paid for the burial expenses of the deceased member.

-Filipinos who are 60 years old and below that have not been issued a social security number are required to get an SSS number and anyone who belong to the following:
+Filipinos who are 60 years old and below that have not been issued a social security number are required to get an SSS number and anyone who belongs to the following:

 - Employees including workers who are on a regular, contractual, or probationary status, such as private-sector employees, household service workers or kasambahays, Seafarers, and Employees of foreign governments or international organizations under administrative agreement with the SSS.